cocos-creator/docs-3d-deprecated/en/scripting/load-assets.md

 }
 ```

-## How to set Assets in the Property inspector
+## How to set Assets in the Inspector panel

-As long as the type is defined in the script, you can easily set the __asset__ directly in the __Property inspector__.
+As long as the type is defined in the script, you can easily set the __asset__ directly in the __Inspector__ panel.
 Suppose, we create a script like this:

 ```typescript
 //test.ts